Image from Pixabay

 In addition to food, dog droppings are also a big attractant for these pests.
 Add this to the fact that kennels provide warmth and protection from the elements, and it is easy to see why many outdoor kennels can be a living (and breeding) hub for mice and rats.

 At the end of the day, your dog’s outdoor kennel can seem like a free luxury resort for mice and rats and they won’t take kindly to getting the boot.
 This is why you need a safe and effective plan to get your unwanted rodents to leave your dog’s kennel in a way that is bad for the rodents but won’t harm your dog.
 And unfortunately, this can be easier said than done.

-This is why we have complied a list of some of the best tips to keeping your dog’s outdoor kennel safe, healthy and rodent-free.
+This is why we have compiled a list of some of the best tips on how to keep mice out of dog kennels and food bowls for a healthy and rodent-free space.